JNLWH/CleaningDataAssignment/CodeBook.md

 The course assignment instruction required to select ``mean()`` and ``std()`` variables for the above signals.
 For a complete list of variables in addition to shown here, please check ``features_info.txt`` file from the  [original data source](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

-Below are all the complete list of 73 feature vectors included in **data table**.
+Below is a complete list of 73 variables included in **data table**.

 - tBodyAcc-mean()-X
 - tBodyAcc-mean()-Y